0%

 What is the Crypto Greed and Fear Index?

-The crypto fear and greed index analyses different trends and market indicators and concludes whether market participants are feeling fearful or greedy.
-It shows a score from 0 to 100 to represent the crypto market sentiment.
-A score of ‘0’ indicates that the market is extremely fearful and a score of ‘100’ indicates extreme greed.
-The market is perceived to be neutral if the score is 50.
+The crypto fear and greed index assesses various trends and market indicators to determine whether market participants are currently feeling fearful or greedy.
+It assigns a score ranging from 0 to 100 to represent the overall sentiment in the crypto market.

 How to Measure Crypto Greed and Fear index?